marionettejs/backbone.marionette/docs/marionette.behavior.md

 These handlers work exactly as they do on `View` - [see the `View` documentation](./marionette.view.md#events)

-> Events triggered in behavior instance are not executed in view.
+> Events triggered in the behavior instance are not executed in the view.
 To notify
 > the view, the behavior must trigger an event in its view property, e.g, `this.view.trigger('my:event')`

 ### Proxy Handlers